About the School of Physics and Astronomy

 The School's Research Institutes & Centres

 The School of Physics and Astronomy is in the College of Science & Engineering and comprises the Institute for Particle and Nuclear Physics (IPNP), the Institute for Condensed Matter and Complex Systems (ICMCS), and the Institute for Astronomy (IfA).
 We have recently established the Higgs Centre for Theoretical Physics (HCTP), and the Edinburgh Complex Fluids Partnership (ECFP) and have a strategic partnership with STFC in the new Higgs Centre for Innovation (HCI).
-Jointly with other Schools, we operate Centres for Science at Extreme Conditions (CSEC), Astrobiology (UKCA), and Optical Spectroscopy Micromanipulation and Imaging (COSMIC).
+Jointly with other Schools, we operate Optical Spectroscopy Micromanipulation and Imaging (COSMIC), and as already mentioned, Centres for Science at Extreme Conditions (CSEC) and Astrobiology (UKCA).

 The School has 73 academics, over 100 researchers, 180 PhD students and 700 under- and taught post-graduates.
 In REF 2014 the School submitted jointly with St Andrews; we were ranked 3rd in GPA with 27%/69% of our research outputs measured as 4*/3* (world-leading/internationally excellent), 70%/30% of our environment judged to be 4*/3* and 46%/46% of our Impact rated 4*/3*.
 We were ranked 4th on research power indices.
 Despite this very good Impact score, it is this area that we wish to strengthen further and these Chancellor’s Fellows form part of that strategy.